XiaoChen1992/CPSCI-307/README.md

 Your final score will be comprised of the following weighted components:

 1. **Assignments (30%)**: Three assignments, each assignment contributes 10% of your final score.
-The assignments goal is to let you building, training, and testing different types of neural network by PyTorch.
+The assignments' goal is to let you building, training, and testing different types of neural network by PyTorch.

 2. **Midterm (10%)**: One midterm exam (no notes) at Week 7.
 The exam's goal is to ensure you understand the basic concepts of machine/deep learning.